Korons/reddit_image_archiver/README.md

 ### How do I run this on windows?

-This was made to run on Linux based system and it cannot be run on windows as it is.
+This was made to run on Linux based systems and it cannot be run on windows as it is.

 ### Why are some CBRs massive?